 Immediately close lid and cook at High Pressure for 4 minutes.
 Turn off the heat and Full Natural Release.
 Manually release the remaining pressure by carefully turning the venting knob to the venting position.
 Open lid carefully.

-- Optional Flavor Enhancing Step - Preheat Oven: While the Portuguese chicken and rice is cooking in the pressure cooker, preheat oven to 425°F.
+Optional Flavor Enhancing Step - Preheat Oven: While the Portuguese chicken and rice is cooking in the pressure cooker, preheat oven to 425°F.

+Thicken Coconut Sauce: Fluff rice and set aside to allow it to cool down.
+If you are making the optional fried rice, preheat a wok or skillet on high heat with 2 tablespoons of peanut oil.
 Turn heat to medium (Instant Pot: Press sauté button).
 Add green pepper, cook for one minute, taste the seasoning.
-Add more light soy sauce, coconut milk, or salt if desired.
+Add more regular soy sauce, coconut milk, or salt if desired.
 Mix the cornstarch with water and mix it into the coconut sauce one third at a time until desired thickness.
 Turn off the heat.

-- Optional Flavor Enhancing Steps - Fried Rice: When the oil starts to smoke, add in the fluffed rice and press them against the wok with a wok chuan (wok spatula) to separate the rice from each other.
+Optional Flavor Enhancing Steps - Fried Rice: When the oil starts to smoke, add in the fluffed rice and press them against the wok with a wok chuan (wok spatula) to separate the rice from each other.
 Repeat for roughly 20 - 30 seconds.
 Add 1 beaten extra-large egg on top of the rice and quickly stir-fry the rice to allow the beaten egg to coat the rice evenly.
 Stir-fry for another minute until fragrant, then season with sea salt.
 Mix well and turn off the heat.

-- Optional Oven Step: Fill an oven-safe container half-way full with fried rice.
+Optional Oven Step: Fill an oven-safe container half-way full with fried rice.
 Fill up the container with Portuguese chicken and vegetables.
 Add grated cheese (as much as you like!) over the top and place into oven for 5 – 10 minutes.

 Serve: Remove from oven and serve immediately (piping hot!)